 The Terriers sweep the conference title for the first time since 1994

 In Smyth's first season with the Terriers (2005-06), 95 percent of the men's team swam at least one lifetime best and over 77 percent of the women's team did as well, while the Terriers boasted three individual conference champions.
-That same year, Smyth led the BU women to a third-place finish at the conference championship, which the Terriers hosted in the new aquatic center.
+That same year, Smyth led the BU women to a third-place finish at the America East Championship, which the Terriers hosted in their new aquatic center.
 The Terrier men finished fourth and were paced by senior Mike Kelly, who won the Coaches' Award for highest career point total.

 All told, 18 women scored at the conference meet (seven more than the previous year) and 19 men scored (five more than 2005).
 Lidija Breznikar went on to break three school records and one conference mark, while Christina Ruggiero swam the second-fastest 1000 free time in school history.